ichbindas/dusk-multisig-node/README.md

         `sudo usermod -aG sudo example_user`

-    This is it for the SSH access to the example_user.
-Close the terminal and try to access the VPS via the new SSH key for example_user in a new terminal window:
+    Close the terminal and access the VPS via the new SSH key for example_user:

-    `ssh -i /Volumes/usb/ssh_keys/example_user_keys example_user@node_ip` (the path in this command is based on the SSH key path defined in this guide)
+    `ssh -i /path/to/keys/example_user_keys -o UserKnownHostsFile=/your/path/to/custom_known_hosts example_user@node_ip`

-    If you successfully connect to the VPS, you have set up a dedicated user for your regular access to your node!
+    If you successfully connect to your VPS, you have set up a dedicated user to access to your node in a more secure way!

     In the future I will add more guidelines wrt ssh security based on this [article](https://www.digitalocean.com/community/tutorials/how-to-harden-openssh-on-ubuntu-20-04) from DigitalOcean.